OSUSecLab/elfuzz/README.md

 docker build --build-arg -t ghcr.io/cychen2021/elfuzz:25.05.1 -f .devcontainer/Dockerfile --target publish .
 ```

-## Maintainence Statement
+## Maintenance Statement

-I tried my best to persist the environment in the Docker image to keep the replication package usable as long as possible.
+I tried my best to preserve the environment in the Docker image, keeping the replication package usable for as long as possible.
 However, there may be some aspects that I have not considered.
-If you find any issues that prevent you from using the package, welcome to open an issue or pull request.
+If you encounter any issues that prevent you from using the package, please open an issue or launch a pull request.